hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

 are also found to this effect in many places of the Buddhistic literature.
-And there cannot be the least doubt about it that the germ of self-government was at least present in the shape of the village Panchâyat, (Literally, "government by five", in which the village-men sit together and decide among themselves, all disputes.) which is still to be found in existence in many places of India.
+And there cannot be the least doubt about it that the germ of self-government was at least present in the shape of the village Panchāyat, (Literally, "government by five", in which the village-men sit together and decide among themselves, all disputes.) which is still to be found in existence in many places of India.
 But the germ remained for ever the germ; the seed though put in the ground never grew into a